Ferndale, California

 Ferndale is a city in Humboldt County, California, United States.
-Its population was 1,371 at the 2010 census, down from 1,382 at the 2000 census.
-The city contains dozens of well-preserved Victorian storefronts and homes.
-Ferndale is the northern gateway to California's Lost Coast and the city, which is sited on the edge of a wide plain near the mouth of the Eel River, is also located near the extensive preserves of coast redwood forests.
+Its population was 1,398 at the 2020 census, up from 1,371 at the 2010 census.
+The city is well known for its dozens of well-preserved Victorian storefronts and homes.
+Ferndale is the northern gateway to California's Lost Coast and the city, which is sited on the edge of a wide plain near the mouth of the Eel River, is also located near extensive preserves of coast redwood forests.

 History

 Before American settlement, Ferndale was a glade of giant ferns reaching more than 6 ft, surrounded by alder, willow, Sitka spruce, Douglas fir, coast redwood, swampy land, and windswept prairies.
-The area was populated by the southern Wiyot people, and centered along the Eel River, where they caught lamprey eels, salmon and sturgeon in iris leaf fish nets, collected shellfish along the river and at its mouth, while cultivating only a California species of tobacco.
-The town was established in 1852 from settlement by Willard Allard, Seth Louis Shaw, and his brother, noted American painter Stephen W. Shaw.
+The area was populated by the southern Wiyot people, and centered along the Eel River, where they caught lamprey eels, salmon and sturgeon in iris leaf fish nets and collected shellfish along the river and at its mouth, while cultivating a California species of tobacco.

+The town was established in 1852 from settlement by Willard Allard, Seth Louis Shaw, and his brother, American portrait painter Stephen William Shaw.
+The settlement was incorporated in 1893.